bepahol/trueaccord-takehome/README.md

     i.e. things like, tweak arraylist init sizes
 - Optimize code
     i.e. shortcircuit paymentplans if they are empty and not call filterPayments
-- Rename some things like DebtInfos or find better readable names
+- Rename some things, like DebtInfo, and/or find better readable names
 - Add more helper/util methods
 - Maybe change in AdminTool the params of some functions, like some of the filters methods, so that the params feels good on the handoff, feels right, feels clean
 - Maybe put back filteredPaymentPlans(list), requirement is that there's only one paymentplan, but in future (extensibility) this could change
 - Maybe write this in a language that is more JSON friendly.
 Or if I kept with Java, try out a diff JSON library.
+- Change DebtInfo.toString() to use a json formatter

 ## Assumptions/Problems
 ### Assumptions